Basic information#

 Purpose#

 The main purpose of introducing plugins in Bacularis is to make it easily extensible.
-Thanks to the plugin interface Bacularis users are able to extend the web interface for new customized functions and new extensions.
+Thanks to the plugin interface, Bacularis users can extend the web interface with customized features and new extensions.

-If you need to have a specific function in Bacularis that will cooperate with your other tools, this plugin feature can be for you.
-You can for example write a plugin that will send Bacularis events to your mobile phone, or write them to a file.
-The plugin can inform about security events, trigger some actions, run scripts, call webhooks to remote servers and do many other actions depending on what type of event currently happened.
-It has a wide range of possibilities.
+If you need a specific function in Bacularis that integrates with your own tools, the plugin feature is ideal.
+For example, you can write a plugin that sends Bacularis events to your mobile phone or writes them to a file.
+The plugin can notify you of security events, trigger actions, run scripts, call webhooks to remote servers, and much more, depending on the event.

 Plugin types#